 While this helped somewhat with individual misaligned pilings, the new method did not only fail to fix any of the other drawbacks of the system, but it introduced two new ones as well: Instead of having a single cylinder misaligned, the entire piling could now be skewed and moisture seeping into the gaps can cause the soil to weaken even further.

-Click here to read The Truth about Pressed Piles
+Click here to read Problems with Pressed Piles with Inserts

 Click here to read about Pressed Piles NOT meeting Building Codes in Texas